HirbodBehnam/PortForwarder/README.md

 * `Timeout`: The time in seconds that a connection can stay alive without transmitting any data.
 Default is 15 minutes.
 Use -1 to disable the timeout.
 * `TimeoutCheck`: The time in seconds to check if connections are still alive.
 Default is 60 seconds.
 * `Rules` Array: Each element represents a forwarding rule and quota for it.
+    * `Name`: Just a name for this rule.
+It does not have any effect on the application.
     * `Listen`: The local port to accept the incoming connections for proxy.
     * `Forward`: The address that the traffic must be forwarded to.
 Enter it like `ip:port`
     * `Quota`: The number of bytes the user can transfer.